 Artistically, Leia is attracted to the lyrical and fantastic, whether it is found in a classical text or street performance.
 She delights in making the quotidian magical and the seemingly-unachievable a reality.

-If this whole theatre thing doesn’t work out, Leia will be found bringing people together over freshly baked treats and filling her spare moments reading as many books as the library will let her check out at once.
+Leia is the co-director of Herd, the artistic director of The Confined Arts, and a proud graduate of the University of Michigan.
+In her spare time, Leia delights in bringing people together over freshly baked treats and filling her spare moments reading as many books as the library will let her check out at once.

 Her understanding of justice requires mercy.